kiddybigmoments/kiddybigmoments-server/README.md

 ### Development setup

-1. Install Python 3.5+ and install the dependencies: `pip install -r requirements.txt`
+1. Install Python 3.4 or later.
+Create a virtual environment in Python and activate it.
+This can be done using the command-line or using the pyCharm graphical assistant.
-2. Install requirements using: `pip install -r requirements.txt`
+2. Install the dependencies: `pip install -r requirements.txt`
 3. Enter the folder where `manage.py` is located.
 4. Create database and apply migrations: `python manage.py makemigrations` and `python manage.py migrate`
 5. Run development server: `python manage.py runserver`